Islet/Stem Cell Biology

 Tel: (416) 978-6737

 (Cell Photos: Larger photo courtesy of G. Keller, C.L.
 Basford, and M.B.
-Wheeler, Toronto General Research Institute; smaller photo courtesy of G. Keller and M.C.
-Nostro, McEwen Centre for Regenerative Medicine, University Health Network)
+Wheeler, Toronto General Research Institute.
+Smaller photo courtesy of G. Keller and M.C.
+Nostro, McEwen Stem Cell Institute, University Health Network)